jchapuis/fullstackscala-scaladays2025/slides.md

 - now in terms of its actual implementation, you'll also remember we defined endpoints with tapir
 - so our implementation mixes in the endpoint definition so that
 - we can "interpret" it using sttp http client, using a fetch backend
+- we could also use polling, to allow for translation updates pushed from the backend, it's a stream here

 ---
 ## Backend: typelevel stack 🐱